 Audio is determined by channels, and there are typically only two channels any person will hear — left and right.
-The technical terms here are mono (left only) and stereo (left and right).
-If you're hearing audio in your streams coming through only on the left (or even only on the right), then you're streaming in mono.
+If you're hearing audio in your streams coming through only one side, then you're streaming in mono.
 There are a few reasons why this happens:

 The connection to your encoder is only sending audio to the left side.

 You're sending audio L/R to your encoder, but your cable isn't working properly.

 The device a viewer is listening on is set up for mono audio only.

 The best way to solve this is to check your connections.
 Sometimes, audio being sent in stereo from the source is being converted to mono with your cable.
 Check to make sure your cable is able to handle stereo signals and that you're connecting it to the correct inputs on your encoder.

 It’s also important to use the proper connector.
 If you're running audio from a console with one cable that’s marked for stereo, you should be aware that you're still running mono audio and your cable is converting the left or copying the left to the right side to make a faux stereo signal.